terra-money/docs/docs/develop/module-specifications/spec-oracle.md

 ## Message Types

 ::: {note}
-The control flow for vote-tallying, Luna exchange rate updates, ballot rewards and slashing happens at the end of every `VotePeriod`, and is found at the [end-block ABCI function](#end-block) rather than inside message handlers.
+The control flow for vote-tallying, Luna exchange rate updates, ballot rewards, and slashing happens at the end of every `VotePeriod`, and is found at the [end-block ABCI function](#end-block) rather than inside message handlers.
 :::

 ### MsgExchangeRatePrevote